ktlhtn/AutoSTAnnot/README.md

 **Video detection and Tracking from 360 video (Deep-Sort)**

 In addition to mp-YOLO We have also tried Deep-SORT method the detect and track object of interest in 360 videos.
-Link to the original used script https://github.com/theAIGuysCode/yolov3_deepsort
+Link to the original used script https://github.com/theAIGuysCode/yolov3_deepsort.
+We could not make it work due to missing of some dependencies such as cuda and Cython_bbox.

 *What it does:*